linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 The payoff diagram for this position is an easy modification of Figure 3.
 We simply add a line representing the value of the bond after 6 months (1000 \times 1.02 = \1020), and then add the bond payoff to the forward payoff.
 This is graphed in Figure 4.
 The forward plus bond looks exactly like the physical index in Figure 3.

 What is the profit diagram corresponding to this payoff diagram?
 For the forward contract, profit is the same as the payoff because there is no initial investment.
 Profit for the forward plus bond is obtained by subtracting the future value of the initial investment.
-The initial investment was the cost of the bond,  $1000.
-Its future value is, by definition,$ 1020, the value of the bond after 6 months.
+The initial investment was the cost of the bond,  \$1000.
+Its future value is, by definition,\$ 1020, the value of the bond after 6 months.
 Thus, the profit diagram for a forward contract plus a bond is obtained by ignoring the bond!
 Put differently, adding a bond to a position leaves a profit diagram unaffected.

 Depending on the context, it can be helpful to draw either payoff or profit diagrams.
 Bonds can be used to shift payoff diagrams vertically, but they do not change the profit calculation.